weiyanminoo/tp/docs/UserGuide.md

 Shows a message explaining how to access the help page.

+Format: `help`

 <img src="images/helpMessage.png" alt="help message" width="200">

-Format: `help`
+> [!TIP]
-* Click on the "Go To User Guide" button and the User Guide will be opened in your default browser.
+> Click on the "Go To User Guide" button and the User Guide will be opened in your default browser.

---- {.border-primary .thick}
+--- {.border-primary .thin}

 ## Managing people